Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Husky Compressor Oil – Changing It, Which To Use & How Much To Use

 Reader Questions and Responses

-Husky Air Compressor Not Building Pressure, Only 10 PSI of Air – Troubleshooting Husky Air Compressor
+Husky Air Compressor Not Building Pressure Above 10 PSI of Air Pressure?

 A Husky compressor is rated to build up to 175 PSI in the tank before it shuts itself off, but now the Husky compressor will only build 10 PSI of air and then stop.
 What’s causing this?
 Husky Air Compressor Not Reaching Cut Off Pressure.

 Husky compressors are the “house brand” of the Home Depot chain of home improvement stores and are available in a variety of sizes, motor HPs, tank sizes, etc.

 Since I don’t know the specific model number of the Husky in question, I’ll have to guess that it’s an electrically driven air compressor, with a mid-size tank, and a single-cylinder compressor pump like the one in the image above.
 With this criteria we can figure out what’s causing the problem with a Husky that only generates 10 PSI of air then stops, and the same issues may be at fault if you, too, have a compressor that is stopping at a pressure other than the normal cut out setting of that brand.